sirMerr/ci-announcer/README.md

 - I found that TravisCI logs has to be polled, as the job logs received from the endpoint is updated as it gets more, instead of receiving the entirety of the logs at once.

-- I found that I had different ways to get the logs:
+  I had different ways to get and parse the logs:

   1. Poll `log_parts` until `final: true` was found or the markers were found and use `log_parts` to make the message
   2. Poll `log_parts` until `final: true` was found and use `content` (full logs) to find the markers and make the message